National Neighborhood Survivability Rankings for Barber Shop

 StreetSpring's 2026 nationwide analysis ranks the top neighborhoods across all major US cities for Barber Shops.
 See which neighborhoods offer the highest Survivability Scores.

-StreetSpring's 2026 cross-market analysis reveals that Beverly Heights in Miami ranks as the #1 neighborhood in the United States for opening a Barber Shop, with 85% survivability.
-The top 25 neighborhoods nationwide span 8 different cities, demonstrating that exceptional opportunities for Barber Shops exist across diverse markets.
+Our 2026 analysis of neighborhoods across 24 US metros shows Beverly Heights in Miami as the top location to open a Barber Shop — 85% survivability puts it ahead of every other neighborhood in the country.
+The top 25 neighborhoods nationwide span 9 different cities, demonstrating that exceptional opportunities for Barber Shops exist across diverse markets.
 However, market conditions change daily, and it's best to use StreetSpring's live data to check the survivability score for a specific address.

 To understand the methodology behind these rankings, see our detailed guide: Survivability Score: How We Calculate It & Why It Matters.